wenzf/webaudits/README.md

 The repository is primarily intended for conducting ECOS audits and presenting the results.
 However, it can also serve as a starting point for developing audits with a completely different structure.

-The repository is structured into two primary components:
+The repository is structured into three primary components:

 * **Web Interface:** A frontend application featuring a dashboard to execute new tests, review specific results, access curated lists such as "Best" and "Latest" entries and to retrieve data via REST-API (GET requests only).
 It also provides descriptive statistics for aggregate data visualization.
 * **API (Serverless):** The core audit logic and processing engine, architected for deployment as **AWS Lambda** functions.
+* **CMS:** to manage content and API data.

 ## Concept & Methodology